-Not only does your AC system help you to stay comfortable, it’s also a health necessity during the extreme temperatures of summer.
-As a result, when the cold air suddenly isn’t blowing or the system won’t start up at all, you’re not able to call around for a few days.
+Not only does your AC system help you to stay comfortable, it’s also vital to your health when we’re here in the extreme temperatures of summer.
+As a result, when the cool air suddenly isn’t blowing or your AC won’t turn on at all, you’re not able to shop around for a few days.

-When your air conditioner goes out in the extreme temperatures of the summer, you don’t always have time to call around for multiple quotes or research what you can expect to pay.
-Not having an idea how much repairs can cost when the air conditioner service expert shows up can be intimidating, so we’re here with some price ranges on some basic services so you won’t be alarmed when Service Experts Heating & Air Conditioning arrives to get you cool and comfortable again.
+When your air conditioner goes out in the heat of the summer, you may not have time to look around for multiple quotes or research average costs.
+Not having an idea how much repairs can cost when the air conditioner service expert shows up can be scary, so we’re here with a few price ranges on some basic services so you won’t be alarmed when Service Experts Heating & Air Conditioning arrives to get you cool and comfortable again.

 - Refrigerant Leak Detection & Repair: $150 - $500